pgdurand/BioDocumentViewer/README.md

 ##Introduction

-BioDocumentViewer is a software enabling to query, browse, fetch and retrieve sequences from NCBI and EBI public servers.
+BioDocumentViewer is a software enabling to query, browse, view and retrieve sequences from NCBI and EBI public servers.

 The software has been made to facilitate the use of public web services so that it is easy to retrieve set of sequences in batch mode.